sferik/merb-admin/README.markdown

 # MerbAdmin

-**MerbAdmin is a merb slice that provides an easy-to-use interface for managing your data.**
+**MerbAdmin is a Merb plugin that provides an easy-to-use interface for managing your data.**

 It currently offers the features listed [here](http://sferik.tadalist.com/lists/1352791/public).